Iva Majoli: 1995: First Tier I title, Grand Slam QF and top 10 ranking

 Majoli started the 1995 season reaching the semifinals in Tokyo in January and Paris in February.
 In April, she again reached the finals of WTA Barcelona, and again lost to Sánchez Vicario.
 In June she reached the quarterfinals of a Grand Slam for the first time in her career, beating Mary Pierce in the 4th round at the French Open (l. to Kimiko Date in the quarterfinals).
 In October the same year she recorded a 10-match winning streak which included four top-10 victories and her first two WTA titles in two consecutive weeks.
-Majoli's first career title came at the WTA Zurich, a Tier 1 tournament, where she scored upsets over Jana Novotná, Chanda Rubin and Mary Pierce in the final, winning the title with a 6-4 6–4 scoreline.
-The following week Majoli won the WTA Filderstadt, again beating Pierce and Rubin and upsetting Gabriela Sabatini in the final 6-4 7–6.
+Majoli's first career title came at the WTA Zurich, a Tier I tournament, where she scored upsets over Jana Novotná, Chanda Rubin and Mary Pierce in the final, winning the title with a 6-4 6-4 scoreline.
+The following week Majoli won the WTA Filderstadt, again beating Pierce and Rubin and upsetting Gabriela Sabatini in the final 6-4 7-6.
 After Filderstadt, Majoli reached her new career-high ranking of world No. 9 in October 1995, at the age of 18 years and 2 months.
 She would stay in the top 10 for 138 consecutive weeks.
-At the end of the year Majoli qualified for the WTA finals for the second year in a row, again losing in the first round, this time to C. Martinez after leading 6:1 4:1.
+At the end of the year Majoli qualified for the WTA finals for the second year in a row, again losing in the first round, this time to C. Martinez after leading 6-1 4-1.